Dispersion relations of generalized one-dimensional phononic crystals: Example 2: 1D phononic crystals with attached beams. Full wave problem.

-The proposed approach is also suitable for modeling the dispersion relationship of flexural waves in beams with perturbations in the cross-section and material, regardless of the beam model used.
-Figure \ref{fig07} shows the results obtained for a $12 \times 12$ cm cross-section Timoshenko beam that reproduces both flexural and shear waves.
+In this example, we examine a waveguide incorporating \( N = 10 \) beam-resonators, designed to vibrate both transversely and longitudinally.
+The host beam is made of aluminum with a square cross-section of dimensions \( h \times b = 12 \times 12 \, \text{cm} \) cm cross-section Timoshenko beam that reproduces both flexural and shear waves.
 The properties of the bare beam without perturbations are